 The designations employed and the presentation of material throughout this publication do not imply the expression of any opinion whatsoever on the part of UNESCO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.
 The ideas and opinions expressed in this publication are those of the authors; they are not necessarily those of UNESCO and do not commit the Organization.

-Ponce-Gordo, F., Jirků-Pomajbíková, K. 2017.
+Ponce-Gordo, F., Jirků-Pomajbíková, K. (2017).
 Balantidium coli.
 In: J.B.
-Rose and B. Jiménez-Cisneros, (eds) Global Water Pathogen Project. http://www.waterpathogens.org (R. Fayer and W. Jakubowski, (eds) Part 3 Protists) http://www.waterpathogens.org/book/balantidium-coli Michigan State University, E. Lansing, MI, UNESCO.
+Rose and B. Jiménez-Cisneros, (eds) Water and Sanitation for the 21st Century: Health and Microbiological Aspects of Excreta and Wastewater Management (Global Water Pathogen Project).
+(R. Fayer and W. Jakubowski (eds), Part 3: Specific Excreted Pathogens: Environmental and Epidemiology Aspects - Section 3: Protists), Michigan State University, E. Lansing, MI, UNESCO.

 |Last published: October 18, 2017|

 To date, Balantidium coli is the only ciliate protozoan reported to infect the gastrointestinal track of humans.
 During its life cycle, two stages exist: the active trophozoite stage which inhabits the hindgut, and the resting/resistant cyst stage which is shed with the feces and is the transmissible stage to new hosts.
 The parasite can infect a wide range of mammals, pigs being the main reservoir.
 The organism has also been found in some birds.